First Timer’s Guide

 I’ve never been to a symphony performance before.
 Which concert should I attend as a first-timer?

-Start off slowly.
-Try one of our familiar films with live orchestra, or check out our BPO Rocks series.
+Why not start off slowly?
+Try one of our familiar films with live orchestra, or check out our Rock series.
 You’ll appreciate the world-class showmanship the orchestra brings to tunes you already know and love.
 Then, add some spice and everything nice to your holiday season with Western New York’s #1 holiday tradition, Holiday Pops.
-Soon you’ll be ready to graduate to familiar Classics favorites, like Mozart and Beethoven, before hitting the deep tracks, like Mahler and Scriabin.
+Soon you’ll be ready to graduate to familiar Classics favorites, like Mozart and Beethoven, before hitting the deep cuts like Mahler and Scriabin.
 When in doubt, give our Box Office a call or shoot us a note.
 We are happy to recommend the right concert to wet your feet.

 Isn’t the symphony super stuffy and boring?

 NO!
-The BPO has great variety of programming to appeal to every taste: the music of the Classics masters, of course (these were the “rockstars” of their day — the composers so great, so powerful, so mesmerizing, so beautiful, that their works have stood the test of time for literally hundreds of years), Pops concerts that feature music from Hollywood films, Broadway and the American Songbook, our Rock series with classic rockers and tribute bands fronting your BPO, fun and educational BPO Kids concerts, Friday morning coffee concerts, and so much more.
+The BPO has great variety of programming to appeal to every taste: the music of the Classics masters, of course (the “rockstars” of their day — the composers so great, so powerful, so mesmerizing, so beautiful, that their works have stood the test of time for hundreds of years); Pops concerts that feature music from films, Broadway, the American Songbook, and more; our Rock series with classic rockers and tribute bands fronting your BPO; fun and educational BPO Kids concerts; Friday morning coffee concerts, and so much more.

 But it’s super expensive, right?

 NO!
-For most Classics and Pops performances, tickets start as low as $29!
+For most Classics and Pops performances, tickets start as low as $20!
 Check out our Group Tickets page to learn how groups of 10 or more can receive additional ticket savings.
-Are you a student on a limited budget?
-The College Pass is just $29 for the entire season, and will allow you to attend most Classics, Pops and Rocks performances!
+Would you like to bring your child along, or are you a student on a limited budget?
+We offer the Young Listeners Pass, Symphony Hall Pass, and College Pass at just $29 for the entire season, allowing you to attend most Classics, Pops and Rock performances!
+And of course, subscribers always receive the best savings.
+Keep reading to learn more.

 Where does the BPO perform, exactly?